D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 All the role assignments must be recreated and the orhaned  assignments will be **automatically** removed.

-This does not depend on whether PowerShell or the Azure Portal is used to perform teh migration.
+This does not depend on whether PowerShell or the Azure Portal is used to perform the migration.

 The **Owner** role on source and target subscriptions is assigned to the user account and that was used to run the migration script